connellr023/oncology-quest/README.md

 # $\text{Oncology Quest}$
-> A progressive web app architected to aid Medical Oncology trainees and rotation directors.
+> A web app architected to aid Medical Oncology trainees and rotation directors.

 > [!IMPORTANT]
 > This app is only meant for trainees.
 If that is not you, then *please* do **not** try using this service as it will place unnecassary load on the webserver and illegitimate accounts will be removed.